CodeChica/plus-plus/guides/terminal.md

 ```

 If a directory named `butterfly` already exists then you might get an error when
 you run the `mkdir` command.
-To get the `mkdir` command to create the directory
-if it isn't already there then use the `-p` option.
+Adding the `-p` option means that `mkdir` will create the directory if it doesn't already exist and will just do nothing (instead of giving you an error) if it does exist:

 ```bash
 /workspaces/SparkleHub